wp-plugins/atcontent/readme.txt

 == Upgrade notice ==

-* Credits, subscriptions, guest posts and other cool things can't work without this update.
+* Credits, subscriptions, guest posts and other cool things can't work without this update!